This is a list of all German courses. For more information, see German.

 Improvement of general language abilities with emphasis in areas of speaking, writing, and vocabulary; content drawn from newspapers, magazines, internet, television, recent films, and social media; students also have the opportunity to explore individual interests.
 Requirements: GRMN:2002 or GRMN:2020.

 Workshop and seminar on translating from German to English; emphasis on literary translations and studying existing translations; special issues of German as a source language for translation into English.
+Taught in English and German.
 Requirements: prior completion of two German courses at the 3000 level or above.
 Same as TRNS:3200.